raae/queen.raae.codes/content/landing/done-for-you-demo/_how.md

 We propose a feature set for the demo showcasing solutions to the most costly support request.

-You approve the feature set and decide to get this Gatsby demo started.
+You approve the feature set, pay and we start coding!

 ### What you get: